Last Updated on November 6, 2024 by Vannessa Rhoades, Three Bears Home Staging

 Sea Salt coordinates well with other low chroma neutrals, like greiges, grays, and beiges.
 It looks especially nice with dark greens and blues.
 Here’s a sample Sherwin-Williams Sea Salt color palette we put together for you:

 It can be, especially combined with a clean white trim color.
-Sea Salt’s LRV of 63 means it will reflect a lot of light and can look much lighter in an outdoor environment than you may expect.
-Again, view paper samples on the exterior wall prior to painting.
+Sea Salt’s LRV of 63 means it will reflect a lot of light and look much lighter outdoors than you may expect.
+Again, view paper samples on the exterior wall before painting.

 The vertical siding at the top of this home is painted in Sea Salt SW6204.